thosgood/this-weeks-finds/markdown/101-151/week117.md

                              /     \
                             x---h-->z

-where f: x → y, g: y → z, and h: x → z.
+where f: x\to y, g: y\to z, and h: x\to z.
 And so on.
 In general, the n-simplices of Nerve(C) are just the commutative diagrams in C that look like n-simplices!